Blog

 Of the Man’s – The Qing Dynasty Mansion of Tai Fu Tai

 The Qing Dynasty mansion known as Tai Fu Tai is a site that speaks to the local history in Hong Kong before the colonial times.
 Originally constructed as home to Man Chung-luen, the brick mansion showcases the honor bestowed on a senior Qing official.
-A
+A better description of the history of Tai Fu Tai is provided by the Antiquities and Monuments Office:

 South Korea – Seoul, the Soul of Asia